hpc-carpentry/tuning_lammps/_episodes/02-benchmark-and-scaling.md

 > In the above example, this is evident that ```LAMMPS/9Jan2020-cuda``` is the LAMMPS module that load the LAMMPS specific environment variables.
 Can you tell now why we loaded other modules like intel-para/2019a?
 >
 > > ## Solution
-> > This is because this module was used to build LAMMPS and during runtime LAMMPS execuatble will look for all these libraries etc.
+> > LAMMPS was built using Intel compiler and could have dynamic linking set to some of the important libraries that are called at runtime.
 > {: .solution}
 {: .challenge}